-The Consolidated Revenue Account and Housing Revenue Account on Pages 12 to 23 show the revenue expenditure and income for each service provided, contributions to and from reserves etc. Following the financial statements are notes giving further information on the more significant items in the Revenue Accounts.
+The Consolidated Revenue Account and Housing Revenue Account on Pages 12 to 23 shows the revenue expenditure and income for each service provided including contributions to and from reserves.
+Following the appropriate revenue accounts are notes giving further information on the more significant items in the Revenue Accounts.